 Barbara Core Manager

 Press any key to exit

-When you start Barbara Core Manager on a system where a Core instance has already been created, the wizard does not ask for provisioning parameters again.
+If you start Barbara Core Manager on a system where a Core instance has already been created, it skips the provisioning wizard and shows a status and actions view instead.

+Barbara Core Manager